Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/01-introduction.md

 - "Understand what is HTCondor"
 - ""
 keypoints:
-- "Ask yourself: What is HTCondor?"
+- "Anser What is HTCondor?"
 - "-"
 ---